oktantod/RoboND-Kinematics-Udacity/README.md

     WC = EE - (0.303) * ROT_EE[:,2]
 ```
 WC is now having position of wrist center (Wx, Wy, Wz).

+#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 To find Theta1, we need to project Wz onto the ground plane Thus,